ChjMa/Please-give-me-a-five-star-rating/README.md

 **Step 2: Split Training and Testing Data**

-Set 80% of examples as training data, and 20% of examples as testing data, and the random state is set as 32.
+Set 80% of examples as training data, and 20% of examples as testing data, and the random state is set as same as 23.
 Using different

 **Step 3: Set up model**